georgen117/onnx/docs/Operators.md

         - `n_blocks_per_col` = `(K + block_size - 1) / block_size`
         - `blob_size` = `CeilDiv(block_size * bits, bitsof(uint8_t)<8>)`

-      For all bits from 2-8, a row of data is stored squeezely and represented by uint8_t.
+      For all bits from 2-8, a row of data is tightly packed and represented by uint8_t.
       - for 2,4,8 bits, 4x2bit,2x4bit,1x8bit are stored in one uint8_t.
         ```
           4bit example: with 2x4bit values